 - One nominated member of the Faculty, usually the most senior/fire marshall, must quickly tour the block (including toilets) to check no-one is left in the building and that doors are shut.
 At the first opportunity they should report (to the Duty Fire Officer) that their area has been cleared.

-- Appointed members of the Student Services team ensure registers are taken to muster points and handed to relevant House Manager’s.
-Tutors much check attendance and immediately report absentees to the Directors of House.
+- To Appointed members of the Student Services team ensure registers are taken to muster points and handed to relevant Deputy Head of Year’s.
+Tutors much check attendance and immediately report absentees to the Directors of Year.

 - Achievement Directors must check absentee lists against the late book and then report any unaccounted for students to the Duty Fire Officer.